andresebr/kumodd/README.md

 Download files from Google Drive using files listed in a CSV file stored in /home/user/Desktop/

 `python3 kumodd.py -s gdrive -csv /home/user/Desktop/gdrive_list.csv`

+To relay HTTP though a proxy, specify the proxy in config/config.cfg:

+    ```[proxy]
+    host = proxy.host.com
+    port = 8888
+    user = username
+    pass = password
+    ```

+To use kumodd without local web browser, invoke it with the --noauth_local_webserver
+option:

+`python3 kumodd.py --noauth_local_webserver -s gdrive -l all`

+Kumod will print the URL.
+Paste the URL into a browser, and complete the web login to obtain a token.
+Paste the token into kumodd.
+Then, kumodd is configured to access the specified google drive account.